tejasgowda123/52-technologies-in-2016/README.md

 52 technologies in 2016 [![GitHub Stats](https://img.shields.io/badge/github-stats-brightgreen.svg)](http://githubstats.com/shekhargulati/52-technologies-in-2016)  [![SayThanks](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/shekhargulati)
 --------

-I have taken a challenge to learn a new technology every week in 2016.
+I have taken a challenge to a new technology every week in 2016.
 The goal is to learn a new technology, build a simple application using it, and blog about it.

 > **I have decided to discontinue this series after writing 42 blogs.
 No more blogs will be published in this series.
 Thanks for your support.**

 ## Contributing to the 52 technologies in 2016 series

-Please contribute if you see an error or something that could be better!
+Please contribute if an error or something that could be better!
 Raise an [issue](https://github.com/shekhargulati/52-technologies-in-2016/issues) or send me a pull request to improve.
 Contributions of all kinds, including corrections, additions, improvements, and translations, are welcome!

 ## Open for external blogs

-If you would like to write a guest post for 52-technologies-in-2016 series then send a PR with a blog post.
+If you would like to write guest post for 52-technologies-in-2016 series then send a PR with a blog post.

 ## Technologies covered in 52 technologies in 2016 series